xmos/lib_audio_dsp/doc/dsp_components/modules/more_python.rst

 The process methods can be split into 2 groups: pure python float implementation and xcore-like implementation.
 The xcore-like implementations will try to mimic the C/assembly code used to implement the module.
 The ``process_xcore`` methods can be used to immulate the xcore implementation precision and the noise floor.
-All the ``process_xcore`` implementations tend to have a very simmilar accuracy as an actuall xcore implementations (subject to the module and implementation).
-Python immulation methods tend to be slower as python has a very limited support for the fixed point processing.
+All the ``process_xcore`` implementations tend to have a very similar accuracy as an actual xcore implementations (subject to the module and implementation).
+Python emulation methods tend to be slower as python has a very limited support for the fixed point processing.

 .. autoclass:: audio_dsp.dsp.generic.dsp_block